Jefferson County School Integration

 256

-Former principal of Warner Junior High School describes inner city public school in Louisville during the 1970s.
-As a school counselor during the 1970s she discusses the duties of teaching staff and the school board in building good school environments d
+Hawkins, a former principal of Warner Junior High School describes inner city public schools in Louisville during the 1970s.
+As a school counselor during the 1970s she discusses the duties of teaching staff and the school board in building good school environments.

 266